molecula/documentation/data-ingestion/cloud/streaming/tutorials/_posts/2022-03-31-csv-tutorial.md

 HEADER = True #Change if your csv has no header file as the first line
 # Full Path of the json file(s) to write to and stream in
 JSON_FILE_PATH = '' # /path/to/file.json
-# list of the ordered target field names to write to that correlate to each column in your csv file
+# list of the ordered target column names to write to that correlate to each column in your csv file
 # e.g. ["id","sepallength","sepalwidth","petallength","petalwidth","species"]
 FIELD_NAMES = []